Jada Pinkett Smith: Rise to prominence (1996–2002)

-Pinkett starred with actor and comedian Eddie Murphy in the 1996 remake of The Nutty Professor, portraying the love interest of a kindhearted university professor who is morbidly obese.
+Pinkett starred with actor and comedian Eddie Murphy in the 1996 remake of The Nutty Professor, portraying the love interest of a morbidly-obese, kindhearted university professor.
 The film was a commercial success, earning $25 million in its first weekend in North America and eventually $274 million worldwide.
 She also had a lead role in Set It Off (1996), a crime drama about four women who rob banks to escape from poverty, opposite Queen Latifah, Vivica A. Fox, and Kimberly Elise.
 Her acting in the film was noted in the San Francisco Chronicle, which wrote that she was "the one to watch".
 Budgeted at $9 million, Set It Off made $41 million globally.
+Pinkett also directed the music video "Keep On, Keepin' On" by MC Lyte Feat.
+Xscape.

 In 1997, Pinkett had a cameo role in Scream 2 as a college student who is brutally murdered in front of hundreds of filmgoers.
 The film made more than $100 million at the North American box office.
 In 1998, she played a news reporter in the thriller Return to Paradise, with Joaquin Phoenix and Vince Vaughn, and took on the title role of an extroverted woman, alongside Tommy Davidson, in the comedy Woo.
 While favorably reviewing her performance in Woo, Derek Armstrong of AllMovie wrote that the script was "formulaic" and "not much of a vehicle for its impish starlet".
 She next starred in Spike Lee's film Bamboozled (2000) as a personal assistant to the main character, played by Damon Wayans.
 Although the film met with mediocre reviews, it won the National Board of Review's Freedom of Expression Award.

 In 2001, Pinkett Smith portrayed a loud-mouthed wife in the moderately successful comedy Kingdom Come, with LL Cool J, Vivica A. Fox, Anthony Anderson, Toni Braxton, and Whoopi Goldberg.
 In the biographical sports drama Ali (2001), she played Sonji Roi, the first wife of boxer Muhammad Ali, opposite Will Smith.
 While she loved the final product, she initially did not think she was the right person for the role: "I felt like because we were a couple off screen, for people to see us together on the screen in a movie like this, would take people out of the movie, that people would see Will and Jada there—they wouldn't see Ali and Sonji".